The C++ APIs in bind.h define

 Zero-argument form of the class constructor.
 This invokes the natural constructor with the arguments specified in the template.
 See External constructors for more information.

 Policies... policies – Policy for managing raw pointer object ownership.
-Currently must be allow_raw_pointers
+Currently must be allow_raw_pointers.

-reference to the current object.
-This allows chaining of the class_
+A const reference to the current object.
+This allows chaining of the class_ functions that define the binding in the EMSCRIPTEN_BINDINGS() block.

 //prototype